ptsteadman/best-stories-online/_posts/2015-09-14-Employees-Public-Crawl.markdown

 {% include ad_block.html %}

-No charges have been pressed against the company, but police filed a written request requiring that KMS Cosmetics not repeat the exercising, citing the traffic hazard posed by the crawling employees and the potential for injury.
+No charges have been pressed against the company, but police filed a written request requiring that KMS Cosmetics not repeat the exercise, citing the traffic hazard posed by the crawling employees and the potential for injury.
 The company has been harshly criticized on social media for the possibly abusive training activity, but has not yet made an official statement.

 ![Pictured: The sidewalk where KMS cosmetics employees were spotted. ]({{site.url }}/watermarked/crawling4.png)

-According the company website, [KMS Cosmetics](http://www.antonymcosmetics.com/, a brand of Antonym Beauty Products, is building an online platform to sell high-quality "EcoLuxe" makeup products.
+According the company website, [KMS Cosmetics](http://www.antonymcosmetics.com/), a brand of Antonym Beauty Products, is building an online platform to sell high-quality "EcoLuxe" makeup products.
 The company was founded in 2012 and was recently featured in [Smart Growth America's](http://www.smartgrowthamerica.org/) list of the top 25 startups in Evanston.